 Dress to blend in

 Try to remain as inconspicuous as possible whenever you're in public.
-"Depending on the circumstance, I always tell women (especially) when traveling alone, remove all jewelry and leave it at home," said Michaels.
+"Depending on the circumstance, I always tell women, (especially) when traveling alone, to remove all jewelry and leave it at home," said Michaels.
 "No bright-colored outfits that make you stand out in a crowd, and no wording on T-shirts.
 The more you stand out, the higher chance you can be targeted as a victim."
+This simple trick can help you avoid becoming a target.

 Leave a trail

 Everyone likes to meet new friends for casual conversations.
 Whether you're at home or out of town, it's smart to meet in a public place.
 When you're at home, tell family and friends where you're going.
 But what if you're traveling solo on vacation or at a business meeting?
-In those cases Hannon recommended you leave a note in your hotel room saying what time you leave, where you're going, and anything you can add about whom you're meeting.
+In those cases, Hannon recommended you leave a note in your hotel room saying what time you leave, where you're going, and anything you can add about whom you're meeting.
 "Like Hansel and Gretel, always leave a trail in case you run into trouble," said Hannon.
+Did you know thieves have an easy way of breaking into hotel safes?

 Avoid looking touristy